Protests turn to looting after former president is jailed - KESQ

 By David McKenzie, Pierre Bairin and Samantha Beech, CNN

-The number of people killed in days of protests in South Africa rose to at least 72 on Tuesday, police said, as soldiers and police on the streets struggled to quell some of the worst looting and violence the country has seen in years.
+Soldiers and police were struggling to restore order in parts of South Africa on Tuesday, as police said the number of people killed in days of protests and looting rose to at least 72 in some of the worst violence the country has seen in years.

 Protests erupted last week as former South African President Jacob Zuma, 79, turned himself in to authorities to serve a 15-month jail term for contempt of court.
 He had refused to appear at an anti-corruption commission to face several allegations, including bribery and fraud, which he has repeatedly denied.